Magnie/kantanjs/README.md

 In order to provide a more modern feel and use modern components, I am using flex box as a way to layout the page.
 I also modified the default button styling to look a little cleaner and minimalistic.

+Completed items:
+1. CSS Web Fronts - Using the Verdana font (sans-serif)
+2. Hero image
+3. Background parallax effect
+4. Put a nav menu somewhere on your page (done)
+5. Nav menu with highlights
+6. Sticky nav with auto-highlight
+7. Sticky nav menu
+8. Sticky footer
+9. Center your document
+10. Set repeating background image
+    a.
+Needs text?
+    b.
+Underline only appears when you mouse over?
+    c.
+Indent your poem
+11. Style your weekly schedule (text alignment, color-coded blocks, equal column widths)
+12. Striped table columns (third color for header)
+13. Add a favicon
+14. Bring up the portait in a modal